scrabbletank/farhome-rules/rulesdoc.md

 #### Fallen

-Despite their resemblence, fallen are not demons as some humans claim.
+Despite their resemblance, fallen are not demons as some humans claim.
 They are one of the oldest races to emerge, along with the tlani, but their kind has dwindled, now living among the other races with no home of their own.
-Often seen as outsiders, fallen have relied on their wit and cunning to perservere, relying on their charm to get out of difficult situations.
+Often seen as outsiders, fallen have relied on their wit and cunning to persevere, relying on their charm to get out of difficult situations.

 While at times they can be mistaken for humans, all fallen are born with horns.
 They are taller on average, standing between 6 to 7 feet tall for males, with females being slightly smaller.
 Fallen are deceptively strong, and make adept warriors with their keen eyesight and bestial claws.
 Despite their slim stature, they weigh between 180-250 pounds.